Brrright/BrightVending/README.md

 # BrightVending
-A simple vending machine created using Java
+A simple vending machine created using Java for assignment.

 2 roles in total which are admin and customer.